gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ## Conferences
 * **GRIMMCON**	April 14 - 2 tracks - top tier infosec professionals talking	https://www.grimm-co.com/grimmcon

-* **Women in CyberSecurity** April 15-17 https://careerfair.wicys.org/ Welcome to #WiCySv20, a virtual summit available to all WiCyS members as part of their member benefits.
-As we shift into the world of virtual connections, the WiCyS community remains strong!
-We are excited to have you join the summit... filled with the incredible talent and skills of women in cybersecurity.
-Enjoy presentations, birds of a feather, panels, keynotes, and networking galore.

 * **InfosecOasis** - April 18, 2020 - (FROM CON Page) InfoSecOASIS is a free, online information security conference.
 We wanted to create a space to participate in the social aspects of conferences, all while respecting the guidelines for social distancing.
 While VR is highly recommended, it is not required to use AltspaceVR (our platform of choice). https://infosecoasis.com/

 * **IsolationCon** - 19TH APRIL (14:00 UTC, 10AM EST) - We are not just another infosec con; our vision is to be the online conference for information security people from all teams and different backgrounds all over the world.
 We actively want to encourage collaboration and participation.
 We want our Attendees and Speakers to be immersed in this online event, with activities and debates around the challenges we all face in our working and personal lives, and how they are adapting to the current situation we all face. https://themanyhats.club/the-many-hats-club-presents-isolationcon/